| This is a

 abdomen is distinctly flattened in appearence.
 Odiellus

-spinosus is often found in gardens and around houses, and
+spinosus is often found in gardens and around

-invertebrates, accurate UK distribution is hard to
+group of invertebrates, accurate UK distribution is hard